Body Heat: Plot

-Now in prison, Ned, having realized Matty duped him, tries to convince Oscar Grace that she is still alive.
-He believes that "Matty" assumed the real Matty Tyler's identity in order to marry and murder Edmund.
-Ned surmises the "Mary Ann Simpson" that Ned previously met had discovered the scheme and was blackmailing Matty, only to be murdered and her body used to identify her as Edmund's wife.
-Had Ned been killed in the boathouse explosion as Matty likely intended, he reasons the police would have found both suspects' bodies.
+Now in prison, Ned suddenly intuits (and tries to convince Oscar) that "Matty" is still alive.
+Ned believes she had assumed the identity of a former schoolmate, Matty Tyler, to conceal her sordid past from Edmund.
+Ned surmises that the "Mary Ann Simpson" whom he had previously met, had discovered the scheme and was blackmailing Matty, only to be murdered and her body planted in the boathouse.
+That is why the dental records matched.
+Had Ned been killed in the explosion, the police would have found both suspects' bodies and closed the case.
+Oscar is not convinced and reminds Ned that he actually did kill Edmund.

-In the epilogue, Ned, in prison, obtains a copy of Matty's high school yearbook: in it are photos of Mary Ann Simpson and Matty Tyler, confirming his suspicion that Mary Ann assumed Matty Walker's identity.
+Ned obtains a copy of Matty's high school yearbook: in it are photos of Mary Ann Simpson and Matty Tyler, confirming his suspicion.
 Below Mary Ann's photo is the nickname "The Vamp" and "Ambition—To be rich and live in an exotic land".
+The real Mary Ann is seen lounging on a tropical beach living a new life.